-Elon Musk Takes Another Dig At OpenAI By Making xAI's Grok Chatbot Open-source
+Elon Musk Takes Another Dig At OpenAI By Making xAI's Grok Chatbot Open-Source

 - OpenAI responded by saying that Elon Musk was on board with the idea of commercializing the company.

 Making it open-source basically means that users will be allowed to check and experiment with the backend code of the platform for free.
-We are yet to find out what elements of the platform will be made open-source.
+This makes the tool extremely transparent and therefore super reliable.
+However, we are yet to find out what elements of the platform will be made open-source.

 Grok is an AI chatbot, a lot like ChatGPT but much more advanced in every sense.
-For instance, it can access information in real time.
-Plus, it can solve much harder questions and simplify tasks like incident prediction and root cause analysis.
+For instance, it can access information in real time – and it can also solve much harder questions and simplify tasks like incident prediction and root cause analysis.

 Read More: Elon Musk set to create A dedicated Smart TV app For X